 Don’t take our word for this.
 Based on hundreds of studies around the world, to drink tap water that follows the World Health Organization’s guidelines for drinkable water (US, Canada and EU countries do) is generally as healthy or healthier than bottled water.
 The water from the tap is tested several times every day to ensure that it’s safe to drink and in case it’s not, your water company is obliged to inform you.
 In England alone, 99.97% of analysis passed the stringent tests last year and most of the US report similar results.

-Unfortunately, there are cases where the water is not safe to drink, such as the recent Flint lead contamination.
-A high quality water filter such as TAPP 2 will protect household members from the most common water pollutants.
+A simple, affordable and high quality water filter such as TAPP 2 will protect you and your family from the most common water pollutants.

 Drink tap water and save money